This post may contain affiliate links. For more information, please read the full disclosure policy here.

 So this update is a little delayed.
-I am sorry but I have just been having such a good holiday.
-Anyway this is what I got up to in September.
-Try not to get as exhausted reading it as I did living it.
+I’m sorry, but I’ve just been having such a good holiday.
+Anyway, this is what I got up to in September.
+Try not to get as exhausted reading it as I did living it!

 My September adventures began with a crazy, long train journey from Vancouver to Jasper.
 The lack of sleep was the biggest problem for me, but everything else wasn’t so bad.
-I had two seats to myself and the space between seats was welcome, as well as the foot and leg rests.
-I spent the majority of my time watching TV shows on my laptop – it passes the time, what can I say?
+I had two seats to myself and the space between seats was welcome, as well as the foot and leg rest.
+I spent the majority of my time watching TV shows on my laptop.
+It passes the time, what can I say?
 Jasper itself was a great, little town in the Rockies.

 Banff and Lake Louise